|Table 5. Reddish/Purplish coloration (anthocyanescent markings) in Plumeria caused by

 are some common characteristics among infected plants; including irregular mottled/splotchy

-markings of various sizes and shapes on the leaves, and dark red/moroon splashes (color breaks) of
+markings or dark striations of various sizes and shapes on the leaves, and dark red/moroon splashes

-various forms and size unevenly distributed on the flower petals and non-consistent patterns from
+(color breaks) of various forms and size unevenly/unpredictably distributed on the flower petals and

-Depending on how people view it, the color breaks on flower petals may look like a "red paint
+Depending on how people view it, the color breaks on flower petals may look like a "dark

-splatter" in painted pictures or "blood splatter" at a crime scene in J105 plumeria cultivar, or
+red/maroon paint splatter" in painted pictures or "blood splatter" at a crime scene in J105

 *Infection does not always result in visible symptoms at all time.
 In case of having visible

 symptoms, they may exhibit only on either flowers or leaves or disply on both flowers and leaves at